 How do you address SQL or your enterprise database when migrating to AWS?
 How will your current architecture and operational procedures be impacted?

 These are common questions our customers ask us when it comes to migrating enterprise databases to AWS.
 There are so many different database choices in AWS today such as RDS which includes six database engines such as Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server.
-AWS also offer its NoSQL database service with single-digit millisecond latency named DynamoDB.
-It understandable why a lot of enterprises hold off on migrating SQL.
+AWS also offers its NoSQL database service with single-digit millisecond latency named DynamoDB.
+It’s understandable why a lot of enterprises hold off on migrating SQL.

 Step 8.
 DR as a Service

 With all of your apps and servers moving to AWS, it’s most likely that your current DR solution needs to be reviewed, updated or even replaced.
 A lot of today’s DR solutions include proprietary technology or are locally hosted.